 The earpad style is unorthodox too.
 They are round slabs of foam, less soft and more scratchy than just about any alternative we could mention.

-When it comes sound, the Grado SR80e has an absolutely superb sound.
+When it comes to the sound, the Grado SR80e is absolutely superb.
 Quite probably the best open-back you can get at this price.
-The sound is far more open, with much clearer imaging than you get.
-There are benefits to having an open design that mitigates all those inconvenient bits.
-A laid back bass, distortion free treble response and a mid-forward sound, all recipes for a professional audio experience.
-The SR80e wows with its overall fairly neutral sounding highly detailed audio capabilities.
-Though there is a slight emphasis on the lower mids for a warm sound.
+The sound is far more open, with much clearer imaging than you usually get.
+There are benefits to having an open-design that mitigates all those inconvenient bits.
+A laidback bass, distortion-free treble response and a mid-forward sound, all recipes for a professional audio experience.
+The SR80e wows with its overall fairly neutral sounding highly detailed audio capabilities, though there is a slight emphasis on the lower mids for a warm sound.

 The SR80e is a perfect choice for in-studio use.
 The headphones also come with a 6.5mm audio adapter to aid in the same.
 All this comes with a 1-year warranty to back you up.

-What are your favorite earphones in this range?
+What are your favourite earphones in this range?
 Do let us know in the comments below!

 If you'd like to learn more, #AskHeadphoneZone!